Upstart Holdings Whale Trades Spotted - Benzinga

 [TODAY ONLY] Get 40% OFF Benzinga's winning options trading strategy even during bear markets.
 Click Here to See the Trades!

-Someone with a lot of money to spend has taken a bearish stance on Upstart Holdings UPST.
+Someone with a lot of money to spend has taken a bullish stance on Upstart Holdings UPST.

 And retail traders should know.